Gressling/cheminf-EDU/machineLearning/molecular_properties_dipole_pred/README.md

 The provided dataset is very small and the features are not complete for every represented molecule.

-Because of that I chose to use the QM9 dataset, which is a open source dataset for molecular properties with around 300 000 molecule entries.
+Because of that I chose to use the QM9 dataset, which is a open source dataset for molecular properties with more than 100 000 molecule entries.

 The properties presented in the QM9 dataset are presented in the following table: